 Wrongful Convictions

-The checks and balances in place in the criminal justice system are not enough to prevent the wrong person from being convicted of a crime they did not commit.
-Nor does this system treat everyone equally.
-Thousands of wrongful convictions have been overturned after people have already spent years in prison.
-Without technological advances like DNA testing, many of those innocent people might still be behind bars.
+There are checks and balances in the criminal justice system.
+Unfortunately, they are not enough to stop you from a conviction for a crime you did not commit.
+The legal system doesn’t treat everyone equally.
+Thousands of convictions have been overturned after innocent people spent years in prison.
+Without advances like DNA testing, many of those innocent people might still be behind bars.

 Grounds for Overturning a Wrongful Conviction

 There are limited legal grounds to overturn a wrongful conviction.
-Appeals courts may only consider a petition for exoneration if the wrongfully convicted person can show evidence of misconduct by the prosecutor or police, newly-discovered DNA evidence, or other evidence to support reopening the case.
+The criminal appeals court may only consider an appeal if a wrongfully convicted person can show evidence of prosecutorial misconduct, newly discovered DNA evidence, or other evidence to support reopening the case.

 - False confession